Droit du seigneur

 Vasily Polenov: Le droit du Seigneur (1874); artist's interpretation of an old man bringing his young daughters to their feudal lord.

-Droit du seigneur (Note: Pronunciation: /ˌdrwʌ də sɛnˈjɜːr/ DRWUH-_-də-_-sen-YUR, /usalsoˌdrwɑː də seɪnˈjɜr/ DRWAH-_-də-_-sayn-YUR, /fr/.) ('right of the lord'), also known as jus primae noctis (Note: /dʒʌs ˌpraɪmi ˈnɒktɪs/ juss-_-PRY-mee-_-NOK-tiss, /la-x-classic/.) ('right of the first night'), sometimes referred to as prima nocta, (Note: Pseudo-Latin apparently for 'first night', more correctly prima nox or nox prima.
+Droit du seigneur (Note: Pronunciation: /ˌdrwʌ də sɛnˈjɜːr/ DRWUH-_-də-_-sen-YUR, /usalsoˌdrwɑː də seɪnˈjɜr/ DRWAH-_-də-_-sayn-YUR, /fr/.) ('right of the lord'), also known as jus primae noctis (Note: /dʒʌs ˌpraɪmi ˈnɒktɪs/ juss-_-PRY-mee-_-NOK-tiss, /la-x-classic/.) ('right of the first night', recently sometimes incorrectly referred to as prima nocta), (Note: Pseudo-Latin apparently for 'first night', more correctly prima nox or nox prima.
 The pseudo-Latin expression was popularized through the movie Braveheart.) was a supposed legal right in medieval Europe, allowing feudal lords to have sexual relations with any female subject, particularly on her wedding night.
-There are many references to the alleged custom throughout the centuries but there is little evidence that it actually existed.
+There are many references to the alleged custom throughout the centuries but little evidence that it actually existed.

 Terminology

 The French expression droit du seigneur translates as "right of the lord", but modern French usage prefers droit de jambage (/fr/, from jambe, 'leg') or, more commonly, droit de cuissage (/fr/, from cuisse, 'thigh').

 The term is often used synonymously with jus primae noctis, Latin for "right of the first night".